jesscxc/date-collator/README.md

 2) the Lua script
 3) the page to display the output of the script

-You also need to have the years you want to look for. (do you really need this?)

 These pieces we'll name:
 1) journal.txt
 2) date_collator.lua